 Planned relocations are recognized as an effective adaptation response.
-Risk assessments serve as the basis for action, and countries lay the foundations for relocations early with anticipatory governance structures and long-term funding arrangements.
-Frameworks and regulations to govern the process incorporate lessons learned from past experiences (see Exhibit 11 on the next page).
+Risk assessments serve as the basis for action, and countries lay the foundations for relocations early with anticipatory governance structures and long-term funding arragements.
+Frameworks and regulations to govern the process (see Exhibit 11 on the next page), incorporating lessons learned from past experiences, are in place.
 Relocations happen at the right pace and are triggered in a timely manner by changing risk levels, with slow-impact changes prompting more gradual action.
 Governments work with communities, businesses, and non-governmental organizations to develop a shared vision on how and when relocations should happen.
 Resettlements are not simply framed as a real estate problem, only engaging those stakeholders involved in purchasing properties and governing land use.
 Instead, they are seen as a societal challenge, requiring input and buy-in from a broad range of stakeholders.
 Their participation brings discussions on the consequences and benefits of relocations to the forefront of resilience planning.
 Communities are empowered to contribute to decisions on acceptable levels of risk and can identify priorities, such as the preservation of cultural heritage.